 - Similarly, India has jumped from 81st in the 2015 Global Innovation Index up to 48th by 2020, increasing its ranking year on year.
 These measures highlight the rapid competitive gains the Indian economy is making every twelve months.

-Based on these projections, it is clear that investing in India may have never been more lucrative.
+Evidently, then, based on these projections for 2030 and beyond, there may never have been a better time to invest in India.
 But how can you invest in India and which method is best for you?

 The Indian Stock Market

 Investment in Indian stocks comes primarily in two forms, foreign direct investment (FDI) and foreign portfolio investment (FPI).
-FPI exists passively and simply awards a share of a firm’s profits.
-But FDI involves some control over the firm’s management.
+The principal difference is that FDI includes some element of control over the firm’s management decisions, whereas FPI exists altogether more passively, simply awarding a share of firm profits.

-India has two competing stock markets: the more populous Bombay Stock Exchange (BSE).
-And the slightly smaller National Stock Exchange (NSE).
-Yet due to its greater trade volume, the NSE is a liquid market that attracts day traders and short-term investors.
+India has two competing stock markets: the more populous Bombay Stock Exchange (BSE) and the slightly smaller National Stock Exchange (NSE).
+Despite this, the NSE has a greater trade volume, creating a more liquid market which appeals to day traders and short-term investors.
 The competition between the markets ensures lower costs as well as greater efficiency and innovation.

 Some of the more common methods for investing in India include: